DCRoboFalcons8179/2023_Offseason/INSTALL.md

 # Installation of FRC Development Utilities

-This will guide you through the installation of all utilities needed to get stared with FRC programming.
+This will guide you through the installation of all utilities needed to get started with FRC programming.

 ## 1. WPILib